yeenott/healthcare_nlp/README.md

 NLP in Healthcare Data using Spark NLP

 Notebook
-1. NER_Bert_start: building NER pipeline using pre-trained Bert and Glove embeddings in Spark NLP
+1. NER_Bert_start.ipynb: building NER pipeline using pre-trained Bert and Glove embeddings in Spark NLP